nzbdav-dev/nzbdav-public/README.md

 ```

 * The `--links` setting in RClone is important.
 It allows *.rclonelink files within the webdav to be translated to symlinks when mounted onto your filesystem.
+* The `--vfs-cache-max-size=5G` Can be added to set the max total size of objects in the cache (default off), thus possibly consuming all free space.
+* The `--vfs-cache-max-age=30m` Can be added to set the max time since last access of objects in the cache (default 1h0m0s).

     > NOTE: Be sure to use an updated version of rclone that supports the `--links` argument.
     > * Version `v1.70.3` has been known to support it.